Zacatepec F.C.: Motto

 Club Zacatepec's motto is "Hacer Deporte es Hacer Patria" which means doing sports is to be a patriot.

-On 23 March 2013, Morelos governor announced the team would return to the Ascenso MX in August 2013, taking the place of Irapuato.
-Zacatepec was relegated after just 2 season in Ascenso MX, but bought Cruz Azul Hidalgo and will remain in the Ascenso MX for the Apertura 2014.
+On March 23, 2013, the governor of Morelos announced the team would return to the Liga de Ascenso de México in August 2013, taking the place of Irapuato.
+Zacatepec was relegated just after its second season in the Ascenso MX, but bought Cruz Azul Hidalgo and relocated it to the city to be able to remain in the Ascenso MX for the Apertura 2014.